Basswood has grown in popularity since it’s easy to work with and a good and solid choice for different wooden pieces.

 Step #2: Sand the surface and eliminate sawdust

 Once you have successfully cleaned the surface, you can now proceed to sand the surface.
-It is recommended to use 220 grit sandpaper to remove any surface flaws.
+I recommend using 220 grit sandpaper to remove any surface flaws.
 Sanding the surface will result in a smooth and even surface.

 It is best to sand the surface by applying even pressure to it.
 Once you are done with this step, you can proceed with the next one.